 I pry up the inner covers just a bit and slide Popsicle sticks through the corners of the hive.
 This allows more hot air and humidity trapped under the inner cover to escape, yet the crack is small enough to prevent predatory insects like wasps from getting in.
 Another simple, cheap and effective beekeeping tip brought to by the good folks at Mud Songs.

-UPDATE (August 20/11): I put my hand in front of the entrances of all the hives today, no entrance reducers on the hives, and I could feel the humidity pumping out of every one of them.
-I’m convinced now that all Langstroth hives in St. John’s, Newfoundland, even nucs, would benefit from as much ventilation as possible at least during the month of August.
+August 20th, 2011: I put my hand in front of the entrances of all the hives today, no entrance reducers on the hives, and I could feel the humidity pumping out of every one of them.
+I’m convinced now that all my Langstroth hives in St. John’s, Newfoundland, maybe even my nucs, would benefit from as much ventilation as possible at least during the month of August.
 That means: 1) Screened bottom board, 2) Ventilated inner cover, 3) Ventilation rim.
 Those three together would be dynamite.
 Add to it a slatted rack and follower boards (aka dummy boards) and the hives will be boiling over with healthy bees and tons of honey.
 That’s my best guess, anyway.

 February 2019 Postscript: I don’t use slatted racks because I don’t have the carpentry skills to make them and I can’t affordably buy them from any commercial supplier.
 I’d use one if I had one, but I’ve gone almost nine years without using slatted racks and I’m doing alright, so…?